SyamalaKadmi/HV_ServerlessArchitecture/RestoreEC2Instance.md

 ---
 ## Prerequisites
-Make sure snapshots and AMI's are available for performing the operation.
+1. Make sure snapshots and AMI's are available for performing the operation.
 If snapshots are not present, spin a new EC2 instance --> take AMI & snapshot
+2. REGION name
+3. INSTANCE_TYPE = "t2.micro"
+4. AMI_ID
+5. KEY_NAME
+6. SECURITY_GROUP_IDS
+7. SUBNET_ID
+8. VOLUME_ID

 -----